Oblarg/whippyunits/README.md

 let legal = area + area;
 // dimensionally incoherent operations generate compile-time error let illegal = area + distance;

-// in some other source...

-fn foo() {
-    // scoped preferences lets you control the native units of your API
-    // by generating traits and declarators fixed to scale preferences of your choosing define_base_units!(
-        Kilogram,
-        // Local declarators will now use millimeters Millimeter,
-        Second,
-        Ampere,
-        Kelvin,
-        Mole,
-        Candela,
-        Radian
-    );

-    // automatically stored as 5000.0 millimeters
-    let distance_in_millimeters = 5.0.meters();

-    ...
-}

 // The generic `rescale` function makes multiscale addition both ergonomic and safe: